Notes on the Geography of Sri Lanka: Nuwara Eliya

-In 1828, the hard-driving Governor Edward Barnes ordered the construction of a road--about 40 miles long--from Peradeniya, elevation 1,000 feet, up to the Nuwara Eliya plateau, elevation over 6,000.
+In 1828, the hard-driving Governor Edward Barnes ordered the construction of a road about 40 miles long from Peradeniya, elevation 1,000 feet, up to the Nuwara Eliya plateau, elevation over 6,000.
 The British had known of the place for a decade, but the road put it on the map.
-Nuwara Eliya's mystique grew when Sir Samuel Baker lived here from 1846 to 1855.
+Nuwara Eliya's mystique grew further when Sir Samuel Baker lived here from 1846 to 1855.
 Baker himself explained the appeal: "a poor and miserable wretch I was upon my arrival at this elevated station, suffering not only from the fever itself, but from the feeling of an exquisite debility that creates an utter hopelessness of the renewal of strength.
 I was only a fortnight at Nuwara Eliya.
 The rest-house was the perfection of everything that was dirty and uncomfortable.
 The toughest possible specimen of a beefsteak, black bread and potatoes, were the choicest and only viands obtainable for an invalid.
 There was literally nothing else; it was a land of starvation.
 But the climate!
 What can I say to describe the wonderful effects of such a pure and unpolluted air?
 Simply, that at the expiration of a fortnight, in spite of the tough beef and black bread and potatoes, I was as well and as strong as I ever had been; and in proof of this, I started instanter for another shooting excursion in the interior."
-Bang!
+Years later he would go on to Africa, discover Lake Albert, and set up the Sudanese territory of Equatoria.

-Barnes' road is now being widened.
+Barnes' road has been widened more than once.
 Here's a curve on a new section.
 What's going on with the logs?
 Road accident?
 Nope: these men have been logging up on the hilltop, and rather than build a road to the fallen trees, they're skidding them down to the highway.

 Elaborate stonework has been built to control runoff and check erosion.

 Still, there are plenty of plantations where erosion remains a problem.
-Here, behind a hairpin on the old road, a poorly managed block lies next to a properly managed one.
+Here, behind a hairpin on an older stretch of road, a poorly managed block lies next to a properly managed one.

 Pickers at work.